nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

   </tr>
 </table>

-The primary SNOMED CT coded term for the type of referral.
+This **MUST** be populated with the source system's main coded entry for the referral.
-Additionally, SNOMED CT or locally coded entries **MAY** be included as reasons for the referral provided the term is distinctly a reason for referral, otherwise populate the information in <code>note</code> as key value pairs.
+Additional, coded or text entries which are clearly captured as reasons for referral **MAY** be included.

 ### description